Tiger Facts for Kids

 Sumatran Tiger, Panthera Tigris Sumatrae: Smallest of all tigers.
-Lives in Sumatra a small Indoesian island and is critically endangered.
+Lives in Sumatra a small Indonesian island and is critically endangered.

-Siberian Tiger,Panthera Tigirs Altaica: Lives in Eastern Sibera
+Siberian Tiger or Amur Tiger,Panthera Tigirs Altaica: Lives in Eastern Sibera

 South China Tiger, Panthera Tigris Amoyensis: most Critically endangered.
 Lives in South China.

 Caspian Tiger, Bali Tiger and Javan Tiger are all extinct.